-Module credits 40.00

-NQF Level 05

 Prerequisites Admission into relevant programme

 Contact time 1 lecture per week, 2 discussion classes per week, 6 practicals per week

-Language of tuition Module is presented in English

-Department School of the Arts

-Period of presentation Year

 The module develops drawing skills that can be used to visually explore and create images and ideas for visual communication.
 An understanding of structure, form, space and lighting is developed through perceptual exploration of man-made and organic forms, supported by related theory.